topicquests/sensecraft/documentation/tables.md

 * created_at timestamp
 * updated_at timestamp

 eventually maybe:

-* alias varchar
-for per-quest avatar alias (which would be used instead of handle.
+* alias varchar: for per-quest avatar alias (which would be used instead of handle.
 Controversial.)

 ## conversation_node

 A conversation node.